sugarcrm/rspec-timecop/README.md

 ## Usage

-In a Rspec example you can use the timecopped method to freeze time for the subject of the example:
+In a RSpec example you can use the timecopped method to freeze time for the subject of the example:

 ```